 10 Napoleon Bonaparte Quotes in Context

-Having looked at 10 things Napoleon never said, here are 10 Napoleon Bonaparte quotes that are often taken out of context.
+Here are 10 Napoleon Bonaparte quotes that are often taken out of context.
 Considering the circumstances in which Napoleon said them may put a different spin on them.
-Note that all of these quotes have variants, depending on how the French was translated, and on how the phrases have mutated over the past 200 years.
+Note that all of these Napoleon quotes have variants, depending on how the French was translated, and on how the phrases have mutated over the past 200 years.

 1. In war, three-quarters turns on personal character and relations; the balance of manpower and materials counts only for the remaining quarter.